fvaux/Durvillaea_GBS_Kaikoura_1/README.md

 # kaikoura_d_antarctica_GBS
 Commands and input files for the phylogeographic analysis of southern bull kelp Durvillaea antarctica using genotyping-by-sequencing data.
-Used for:
+Used to analyse population genomic variation for Kaikoura and Rarangi.

 # Stacks
 Shell files with commands and parameter settings used for each STACKS run.